 The SF90 manages all this with a raft of technical improvements, including ground-effects air vectoring to suck the car down to the pavement at high speeds and a "shut-off Gurney," which is a movable, two-part rear wing that reduces drag at high speeds and increases downforce in corners and under braking.

-Throw in matrix LED headlight technology that uses active beam control to maintain visibility at night while dimming individual beams to prevent blinding oncoming drivers (not available in the U.S. yet) and you've got one of the most technologically advanced exotic sports cars yet developed.
+Throw in matrix LED headlight technology that uses active beam control to maintain visibility at night while dimming individual beams to prevent blinding oncoming drivers (not available in the U.S. yet) and you've got one of the most technologically advanced exotic sports cars yet developed, and also one of the best electric cars.
 Too bad it only offers support for Apple CarPlay and not Android Auto.